 North Carolina And South Carolina Tax Breaks are definitely something most people considering moving are concerned about.
 Especially if you are of retirement age.

 For most people, one of the greatest advantages of relocating or retiring to North Carolina or South Carolina is the reduction of their tax burden.

-I'm not a tax expert however, I'd like to break down some of the basic tax information for North and South Carolina.
+I’m not a tax expert however, I’d like to break down some of the basic tax information, Carolina Tax Breaks for North Carolina and South Carolina.